 Community skills and entrepreneurship

 Shell StartUp Engine is a global innovation programme for entrepreneurs in the energy industry and supports early-stage start-ups in areas such as renewables, energy storage, smart grids and electric mobility.
-It is delivered in the UK, France, Singapore and the Netherlands.
-In 2020, 30 start-ups received support.
+In 2021, the programme was delivered in the UK, France, Singapore, Brazil and the Netherlands (New Energy Challenge), with 40 start-ups receiving support.

 Find out more about community skills and entrepreneurship in the Local content section and at www.shell.com/sustainability/communities/local-employment-and-enterprise.